President's Scholarship Programme 2018 - Apply Now!

 Each individual can submit only one application

-Scholarship applicants can only apply for a programme on the list of eligible programmes (listed on the second tab)
+Scholarship applicants can only apply for a course on the list of eligible courses (listed on the second tab)

-To be eligible for a President’s Scholarship, applicants must have listed the programme as one of their choices on their CAO application
+Applicants must list the course as one of their choices on their CAO application

 Should the successful applicant be eligible to be offered a place in Round Zero under any other WIT scheme, the applicant will be offered the highest preference listed course

-The successful applicant, after accepting their offer via the CAO, will only receive the Scholarship on the basis of accepting and registering on the programme they were offered under the Scholarship programme
+After accepting their offer via the CAO, successful applicants will only receive the Scholarship if they accept and register on the course they were offered under the Scholarship programme

 If a scholarship holder withdraws from the course for which they have registered or does not continue throughout the year to meet the attendance and other requirements for the course, including examination entry, they may be required to repay scholarship funds they have already received

-Summary statement: A 300 word submission stating why you meet the criteria to be a President's Scholar
+Summary statement: A 300 word submission stating why you meet the criteria to be a President's Scholar.
+Submissions must NOT exceed 300 words

-Academic performance to date: A record of your most recent academic performance (e.g. Leaving Certificate, Junior Certificate, end of term exam results)
+Academic performance to date: A certified record of your most recent academic performance (e.g. Leaving Certificate, Junior Certificate, official school end of term exam results).
+Personally typed results will not be accepted

 Support documentation: This is not a pre-requisite but you can upload additional documentation to support your submission.
-This could be a project, a poster, video, webpage, essay, presentation, an app, a website etc. You can upload or link to this information through our online application form
+This could be a project, a poster, video, webpage, essay, presentation, an app etc. You can upload or link to this information through our online application form

-Shortlisted candidates will be advised of the date and location of the Stage 3 assessment directly but it's expected to be the week commencing 24th April 2017.
+Shortlisted candidates will be advised of the date and location of the Stage 3 assessment directly but it's expected to be in late April.

-The five successful candidates will be issued their offer via CAO in Round Zero in early August, they will also be notified directly by WIT.
+The five successful candidates will be issued their offer via CAO in Round Zero in early August and will also be notified directly by WIT.
 Unsuccessful candidates will be notified by WIT at the same time.

 Who do I contact with questions?